 All dynamic microphones perform poorly in the very top-end of the audible frequency spectrum.
 It's not entirely uncommon for a dynamic microphone to have a high-end roll-off under 15 kHz (though the human hearing range typically goes to 20 kHz).

 This isn't all bad, though, since this lack of high-end can yield results that are much less harsh than some condensers.
 That being said, it's often the case that a dynamic mic will lack that high-end brilliance or “shine” due to its lack of sensitivity in upper-frequency ranges.

 More than the lack of high-end, dynamic mics are also often coloured.
 This means that some frequencies are more represented than others in the response of dynamic microphones.

 This colouration is due to factors like the diaphragm weight and the acoustic labyrinth of the capsule/cartridge.
 In other words, the resonant frequencies of the capsule and the cavities within that capsule play a role in colouring the mic's frequency response.
 It's also true that some weaker frequencies (particularly in the high-end) will have a relatively difficult time moving the heavy moving-coil diaphragm.

-Though transient response is a specification that is rarely talked about, it is important in describing the sound of a microphone.
-Condenser mics generally have fast transient response while dynamics are known to have slow transient responses.
+Though the transient response is a specification that is rarely discussed, it is important in describing the sound of a microphone.
+Condenser mics generally have fast transient responses, while dynamics are known to have slow transient responses.